 Label your packaging

-When you label your packaging with packaging material symbols, you help the consumer to sort them correctly.
-When the same symbols are on the packaging, at the recycling stations and in environmental rooms, it becomes easier to recycle.
+When you label your packaging with packaging material symbols, you help the consumer to understand how the packaging should be sorted.
+When the same symbols are on the packaging as on the recycling containers, it becomes easier to recycle.

 A Nordic labelling system